The word caisson is derived from latin capsa which means box or case.

 - Next, with the help of towboat, the caisson is floated to its location by and tie it to the caisson guide.

-- After that, concrete is poured using slip forming and as concrete goes, the box becomes heavier and sinks into the water along the caisson guide.
+- After that, concrete is poured using slip forming and as concrete goes, the box becomes heavier and sinks into the water along with the caisson guide.

 - Mooring cables are used to hold the caissons in place.